GangSuUGA/MATSim-InformedUrbanTransportSystems/Notes/Decision Trees.md

 ## Background
 - Tree-based methods partition the feature space into a set of rectangles, and then fit a simple model (like a constant) in each one.
+- Trees are model-free and easy to interpret.
 - Classification and Regression Tree, CART.

 ![image](https://user-images.githubusercontent.com/88390140/168667745-db44c49c-7b42-4e66-8c0e-e081fb052dd6.png)